Screen Reader Compatibility: Meaning and Checklist

 - Many users with visual or reading-related disabilities rely on screen readers to access content and apps.

-- WCAG requires that content be perceivable and operable by assistive tech; screen readers are a primary test.
+- WCAG requires that content be perceivable and operable by assistive tech.
+Screen readers are a primary test.

-- Accessibility isn’t complete without it; automated checks can’t replace real screen reader testing.
+- Accessibility isn't complete without it.
+Automated checks can't replace real screen reader testing.

 - Good structure (headings, landmarks, labels) also helps SEO and usability for everyone.